-Postgraduate research in the Biological Sciences are highly important in ISE, there are currently 10 MPhil/PhD students in the subject area and we have had a further 8 PhD completions and 1 MPhil completions over the last 5 years.
+Postgraduate research in the Biological Sciences is highly important in ISE, there are currently 10 MPhil/PhD students in the Biological Sciences subject area and we have had a further 8 PhD completions and 1 MPhil completion in Biology over the last 5 years.
 There are 16 staff with supervisory experience of research degrees in ISE.